Broadcast - Radio

 Broadcasting requires respect, tact, fairness and helpfulness.
 Course content will reinforce this aspect of the practice.
 In addition, the general education electives and the efforts to imbue courses with a critical perspective on professionalism will help to make you a more thoughtful radio practitioner.

 Standards of Conduct

 The course texts and lecture slides that may be shared with students constitute only a fraction of the learning that is made available in this program.
-The lectures and labs and the interaction that happens in the classroom are the most important source of the knowledge that will allow you to succeed in the program and, eventually, in your career.
+The lectures and labs and the interaction that happens in the classroom, whether on campus or online, are the most important source of the knowledge that will allow you to succeed in the program and, eventually, in your career.
 Your attendance in class will also allow the professor to observe your maturity and thoughtfulness and assess your professionalism as you interact with others in the room.